boygaggoo/school-source-code/README.md

 ## What you will find

 ###All source code
-* Code created will all be available on this repository, along with my notes & explanations.
+* Code created will be available on this repository, along with my notes & explanations.

 ###Documentation & Video tutorials (if permission is granted)
 * PDFs